 I chose NARS Sheer Glow because it has a large following.
 When it comes to foundation, popularity is a reasonable measure of quality.
 A big concern of mine is skin sensitivity.
 Fortunately, I didn't find many negative reviews from people with sensitive skin.
 So far, I think this foundation agrees relatively well with my skin.
 It doesn't give me cystic acne or bumps all over my face, which are reactions that have happened to me before.
 When I tested the samples, my skin was relatively comfortable.
 I can't say with absolute certainty that there is no reaction because my face is currently unhappy.
 I think it's likely due to my new primer, setting powder and/or hormones, however I can't completely rule out the foundation.

 NARS Sheer Glow doesn't have sunscreen.
 This is a big plus for sunscreen sensitive people like me.
 Nowadays it's difficult to find good foundation without sunscreen.
-Sheer glow photographs incredibly well.
-This is partially due to the lack of sunscreen.
-Sunscreen tends to give a whitish cast to skin in photos.
+Sheer glow also photographs incredibly well.

 NARS has two foundation formulas: Sheer Glow and Sheer matte.
 The names are self-explanatory.
 Sheer glow gives a natural glowy finish, while sheer matte gives a matte finish.
 Sheer Glow is the more popular of the two.
 I've tried both and I prefer the finish of sheer glow.
 If the word "glow" has you running for the hills, you're not alone.
 I was hesitant as well because "glow" is often a euphemism for shiny or oily.
 I'm pleased to report that the "glow" in Sheer Glow is an actual natural glow.
 It's reminiscent of the nice glow I get from Chanel Vitalumiere Aqua.
 Online reviewers often suggest that people with oilier skin should avoid Sheer Glow.
 However, I disagree.
 I think Sheer Glow has a good capacity for oil control.
 Normally, my T-zone can get quite shiny, especially in the summer.
 Chanel VA is great for me in the winter, however it gets slick really quickly in the summer.
 It takes a lot longer for oil to show on my Sheer Glow foundation.
 With powder, the foundation can last several hours before requiring blotting.
 Furthermore, Sheer Glow can look a little dry on my clean skin when first applied.
 I would guess that people with dry skin should avoid Sheer Glow more than those with moderately oily skin.
 I've read / heard a few reviews that corroborate this idea.